1. How can I

 The first thing you need to do is apply.
 Check out Before

 You Apply first, and then complete the online application.

-NACTEL is the National Coalition for Telecommunications Education and Learning.
+NACTEL is the National Alliance for Communication, Technology, Education and Learning.
 It is

 supported by a variety of telecommunications companies as well as the Communications

 Workers of American and the International Brotherhood of Electrical Workers.
 To learn

 14. How do I